OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/FAQ.md

 **The buttons display but icons aren't showing, what are the most common issues?**

 1. Check that the URLs of the icons are valid.
 2. Check you are using a supported file format for your icon.
-We recommnend PNG.
+We recommend PNG.
 3. Ensure you are using _HTTPS and that the certificate doesn't give any warnings_ as this would prevent icons from loading.
 If you use a local server sometimes using the IP will warn but using localhost would work fine.
 4. Make sure you _DO NOT_ send any **no-cache/no-store** headers back as this might prevent icons from being stored and used
 5. Make sure you manifest has the correct resource ID and that the URL for your icon file is correct